Canadian Solar vs. Jinko Solar: Which Brand Offers the Best Value for Your Money?

 A solar panel’s efficiency rating shows how much of the light that falls onto it is actually converted into electricity.
 The higher the rating, the better the panel.
 With most panels today, the efficiency falls in the ~20% range.

-Canadian Solar offers panels with 22.5% peak performance, while Jinko Solar has panels with an efficiency rating of around 22.24%.
+Canadian Solar offers panels with 22.5% peak performance, while Jinko Solar has panels with an efficiency rating of around 22.24%, although newer models have been announced to have higher efficiency ratings.
 As their panels have 440W rated output, the difference in performance means that Canadian Solar panels will be a bit smaller, which is perfect for homes with limited roof space.
 This way, you can get the same energy output in a smaller space.

 Jinko Solar generally offers solar panels for a lower price than Canadian Solar.
 Jinko Solar panels come down to around $0.7 per Watt, while Canadian Solar generally costs around $1 per Watt of installed power.
 Pay attention that these prices do not include installation and maintenance costs.
 When it comes to their reliability, both companies have a proven track record of high-quality products that will last you for years to come.